vidok0577/about-me/README.md

 I am studying in Netology, on the course “Fullstack developer in Python”.

 I planned to write a page in English, but realized that Russian is a more flexible language, just like Python.

+## Todo list:

+- [ ] to begin a pet-project of an electronic bulletin board
+- [ ] to begin a pet-project telegram-bot
+- [ ] anything else to begin